jchefdeville/books-recommendations/README.md

 # books-recommendation

-Goal : Reccomending books with Python using Amazon Books Dataset from Kaggle website
+Goal : Recommending books with Python using Amazon Books Dataset from Kaggle website

 Open for contribution, read opened issues